Euro on track for worst week in 19 months on ECB's cautious stance

 “The tariff revision is a risk event the market is bracing for, with the United States potentially getting even more active on trade issues ahead of Mexico’s elections in July,” said Shusuke Yamada, currency and equity strategist at Bank of America Merrill Lynch in Tokyo.

-Mexico holds a presidential election on July 1 at a time when relations with its northern neighbour are frosty.
+Mexico holds a presidential election on July 1 at a time when relations with its northern neighbor are frosty.

 “The bottom line for currencies, however, is that the Fed is hawkish and the ECB is not, and monetary policy diversion remains the primary driver,” Yamada said.